 The BRAF oncogene is a gene that codes for the BRAF protein, also referred to as serine-threonine kinase.
-This protein is linked to cell growth and is a regulator of the MAPK pathway [38], making it a potential prognostic biomarker and therapeutic indicator for CRC patients [39].
+This protein is linked to cell growth and is a regulator of the MAPK pathway [38], making it a potential prognostic biomarker and therapeutic indicator for patients [39].
 Codon 600 of the BRAF gene is where CRC-related mutations are most common [40].
 Five to nine out of every hundred individuals with colorectal cancer had a mutation in the BRAF gene, which is caused by the conversion of valine to glutamic acid [41].

 There is evidence that cancer growth and development are events that occur when there are mutations in KRAS and BRAF [32].
-Research has indicated that compared to wild-type BRAF, mutant BRAF exhibits a higher methylation rate.
-Furthermore, it demonstrated а correlation between strong the BRAF mutation and MSI [33].
+Research has indicated that compared to wild-type BRAF, mutant BRAF exhibits a higher methylation rate. it demonstrated Furthermore, strong correlation between BRAF mutation and MSI [33].
 Mutated BRAF can affect any portion of the colon and rectum, although it is more common in women and those over 70.
 It is primarily found in the right colon.
 Testing for this mutation is advised in stage IV patients in order to more effectively focus therapy [41].

 1.5.2.3.TP53

-The tumor suppressor gene P53, also known as TP53, encodes а cytoplasmic protein with transient expression that affects the cell cycle, apoptosis, senescence, and DNA repair while functioning as a tumor suppressor. Α crucial part maintaining stability and preventing genomic mutation is played by TP53.
+The tumor suppressor gene P53, also known as TP53, encodes a cytoplasmic protein with transient expression that affects the cell cycle, apoptosis, senescence, and DNA repair while functioning as a tumor suppressor.
+A crucial part in maintaining stability and preventing genomic mutation is played by TP53.
 A persistent protein that disrupts the DNA repair pathway is produced when a gene is mutated [42].